Lattice Semiconductor Corporation (LSCC) Stock: A Closer Look at the Analyst Ratings

 LSCC) stock’s latest price update

-Lattice Semiconductor Corporation (NASDAQ: LSCC)’s stock price has increased by 2.43 compared to its previous closing price of 79.70.
-However, the company has seen a -9.76% decrease in its stock price over the last five trading sessions.
+Lattice Semiconductor Corporation (NASDAQ: LSCC)’s stock price has increased by 0.28 compared to its previous closing price of 84.34.
+However, the company has seen a 3.60% increase in its stock price over the last five trading sessions.

 LSCC’s Market Performance

-LSCC’s stock has fallen by -9.76% in the past week, with a monthly drop of -13.61% and a quarterly rise of 10.58%.
-The volatility ratio for the week is 5.26% while the volatility levels for the last 30 days are 3.50% for Lattice Semiconductor Corporation The simple moving average for the last 20 days is -9.53% for LSCC stock, with a simple moving average of 18.48% for the last 200 days.
+Lattice Semiconductor Corporation (LSCC) has experienced a 3.60% rise in stock performance for the past week, with a -5.14% drop in the past month, and a 7.91% rise in the past quarter.
+The volatility ratio for the week is 4.21%, and the volatility levels for the past 30 days are at 3.80% for LSCC.
+The simple moving average for the past 20 days is -3.55% for LSCC’s stock, with a 21.49% simple moving average for the past 200 days.

 Analysts’ Opinion of LSCC